tfarirayi1/tgf/README.md

   * an endpoint exposes a set of resources.
 #### a react component has properties
   * the properties are used to determine the behaviour and look of a component.
-#### a react component has working memory which can store the 'working value' of a property
+#### a react component has working memory which can hold the 'working value' of a property
-  * properties are loaded into working memory with their historical working values or with default working values.
+  * properties are loaded into working memory with their historical working values or with their default working values.
   * a component is manipulated in realtime by changing the working values of its properties.
 ### _packages
 #### react